 A Few Parting Thoughts

-Software development, and IT in general, is a complex game with many moving parts that are evolving all of the time.
+Software development, IT in general, and in fact your organization is a complicated game with many moving parts that are evolving all of the time.
 It’s natural for us, as human beings, to want simple answers.
-But sometimes the simplest answer can still be quite complex.
+But sometimes the simplest answer can still be quite complicated.
 Simplistic answers may be more attractive, and in the short term or in very narrow situations they may in fact be a good solution for you, but more often than not they’ll make your situation even worse.
-In Disciplined Agile (DA) we actively strive to drive the complexity out of the software process but at the same time we have the courage to look at the bigger picture and explicitly address the range of issues that modern enterprises face in practice.
-With DA we’re working together to make the software process as simple and streamlined as possible.
+In Disciplined Agile (DA) we actively strive to drive the complications out of the software process but at the same time we have the courage to look at the bigger picture and explicitly address the range of issues that modern enterprises face in practice.
+With DA we’re working together to make the process as simple and streamlined as possible.